COMP2160-Game-Development/Prac-07/README.md

 Now, open up the AnalyticsManager script.
 You’ll notice the following code:

 ```
-void Update()
+void OnDeath(Transform transform)
 {
     if (log != null)
     {
 		// write the time and the players x and y positions to the file
-        log.WriteLine(Time.time, player.transform.position.x, player.transform.position.y);
+			log.WriteLine(Time.time,
+                 transform.position.x,
+                 transform.position.y);
 	}
 }
 ```

-This code writes data to our logfile every Update.
+This code writes data to our logfile in the OnDeath method, which is subscribed to an event from the GameManager.
 The data it is sending is Time since the game has started running, as well as the player’s x position and y position.

-The data being outputted here isn’t all the data that we want, and it might not even be calling when we want it.
+The data being outputted here isn’t all the data that we want, and it might not even be calling exactly when we want it.
 Think about:
 * What data do we want to write from our GameManager to the Log?
 * When do we want to call the log.WriteLine() function?
-Do we really want to call it every frame?
+Is it only on player death?

 Update the Data Collection section of your DMP to reflect your answers to these questions.

 ### Modifying the code
 Make the necessary changes to the GameManager code, the AnalyticsManager (what data are you collecting and when?) and the Logfiles paramaters in the inspector, using what you've recorded in your DMP as a guide.
 Here are some of the changes you may need to make:

 * Adding event delegates to the GameManager so the AnalyticsManager can subscribe to events.
-There is already an example of this in the code, with the GameManager having a `GameOverEventHandler` and `GameOverEvent` that the UIManager is subscribed to.
-For more examples, check the Week 1 lecture notes and Week 6 live lecture for examples.
+The OnDeath method and the GameManager's `DeathEventHandler` and `DeathEvent` is an example of this.
+Follow this pattern and alter this event to pass necessary events and variables.
 * Adding properties to the GameManager so the AnalyticsManager can read some of the private varaibles.
 There is already an example of this in the code, with the GameManager's `score` and `livesRemaining` variables having associated properites that the UIManager reads.
-For more examples, check the Week 1 lectures notes and Week 6 live lecture for examples.
 * Adding code to the AnalyticsManager to trigger when to write to the LogFile.
-Check how the UIManager reads events and values from the GameManager and follow this pattern.
+Check how both the AnalyticsManagers and the UIManager current reads events and values from the GameManager and follow this pattern.
 Call over your demonstrator if you are stuck!
 * Updating the LogFile paramters in the inspector, such as adding or changing headers, to reflect the data you are collecting.

 ### Logging data